Jim Corbett: Second World War service

 At the outbreak of the Second World War, Corbett, who had retained his rank of major in the reserve army, immediately volunteered again.
 Unsurprisingly, at well over sixty years old, he was rejected.
 After initially working for a charity which looked after the families of active servicemen, he became a recruitment officer in 1940 after lying about his own age.
 After two years in this role, he suffered from a serious typhus infection, probably exacerbated by a near-drowning experience he had had when a boat capsized on the Sharda River.
-During a three-month hospital stay, he lost almost half his weight and came close to being permanently wheelchair-bound, but regular exercise prevented this possibility.
+During a three-month hospital stay, he lost almost half his weight and came close to being permanently unable to walk, but regular exercise prevented this possibility.

 During Corbett's convalescence in 1942/43, Imperial Japan had commenced the Burma campaign in the jungles of Southeast Asia.
 When he next approached the army in late 1943, they saw his potential as a source of knowledge: by February 1944, he had been appointed senior instructor in junglecraft at Chhindwara and recommissioned as a lieutenant colonel.
 He inspected the Burmese forests in March 1944 and returned to India on his first flight, courtesy of American airmen he had befriended.

 Corbett's training, for British and American troops destined for the Burmese jungles, encompassed a wide range of topics.
 Survival techniques he taught included obtaining fresh water, distinguishing poisonous snakes and edible plants, trapping small animals, creating natural herbal medicines for wounds, fevers, stomach problems, and communicating by blowing through reeds.
 His students were taught how to orient themselves, how to pinpoint sounds, and how to keep maximum visual awareness.
 He displayed how tracking skills allowed him to assess how many enemy soldiers passed on a track, how long ago, how fast they were travelling, and even whether their guns were loaded.
 One of the soldiers he trained later noted that "Corbett appeared to be a cross between a magician and a master detective".